AntoineSavage/utils/README.md

 ## 4) Start docker daemon

-When main install finished, log out then log back in:
+When main install is finished, log out then log back in:

 ```bash
 sudo dockerd